kv-sub/securin-assessment-1/README.md

 Flask: A lightweight WSGI web application framework in Python.
 Jinja2: A modern and designer-friendly templating engine for Python.
 CSS: Styles used to create a polished and user-friendly interface.
+requests: A simple HTTP library for Python, used to fetch CVE data from external sources.
+MySQL: Used to store CVE details and serve them dynamically via the web interface.